Legacy System Modernization Approaches for Architects

 Key Takeaway

 Send me your audit plan.
-I'll highlight blind spots that could cost you.
+I will point out blind spots that could cost you.

 Frequently Asked Questions